 When you have low self-esteem, it’s easy to fixate on your flaws.
 I have good news, you don’t have to let low self-esteem destroy your confidence.
 There are simple steps you can take to start bulletproofing your self-esteem today.

-To increase self-esteem, stop living in the past.
+To make your self esteem bulletproof, stop living in the past.

 People with low self-esteem often keep reliving their old mistakes.
 They replay them in their minds again and again, wishing they could do things differently.
 Bad news: you can’t change the past.